perma-id/w3id.org/kgraphx/readme.md

 # /kgraphx/
-This [W3ID](https://w3id.org) provides a persistent URI namespace for kgraphx, which is a tool to make  knowledge graph creation and management easy.
+This [W3ID](https://w3id.org) provides a persistent URI namespace for `kgraphx`, which is a tool to make knowledge graph creation and management easier.

 Homepage:
 * https://github.com/ahemaid/KGraphX